pccitizen/imonitorg/README.md

 # imonitorg
-Generic version: raspberry pi3B/3B+ images available at sourceforge link:  https://sourceforge.net/projects/imonitorg
+Generic version: raspberry pi3B/3B+ images available at sourceforge link:  https://sourceforge.net/projects/imonitorg NEW 5-2023: VM "ova" image created using ubuntu 22.04 OS.
+Tested with Oracle VirtualBox on win10, rocky, centos8 linux.

 Network performance monitoring; Local Network characterization.
 For a general overview:  https://imonitorg.com/overview.pdf

-For a "manual" of imonitorg: https://imonitorg.com/QuickManualG.pdf
+For a "manual" of imonitorg for raspberry pi: https://imonitorg.com/QuickManualG.pdf For a "manual" of imonitorg ubuntu VM ova: https://imonitorg.com/vboxQuickManualG.pdf

 Information about how to install/start this image: